-When it comes to options the Transit Connect shopper is spoilt for choice.
+When it comes to Ford van models the Transit Connect shopper is spoilt for choice.
 There are two wheelbases, two body styles (cargo van or passenger wagon) and three trim levels.

 The base XL cargo van is the least well equipped with 16-inch steel wheels, air-conditioning, vinyl upholstery, 2-speaker audio system, power front windows and of course a flat rear cargo area with various hooks and an overhead storage shelf.
 The long-wheelbase only XL wagon adds two more rows of seats, rear speakers, power rear passenger windows and rear parking sensors to the list.

 The XLT cargo van includes cloth upholstery, cruise control, multifunction display and carpet floor covering.
 The XLT wagon includes these trim items and also adds a rearview camera, 6-way power driver seat, 4-front speakers, auto headlights and wipers and can be had in both short (5-seater) and long-wheelbase (7-seater) forms.